AlvarezJoe/Portfolio/Visualization and Analysis of Officer Involved Shootings in Tableau/README.md

-# Fatal Police Officer Shootings
+# Visualization and Analysis of Officer Involved Shootings in Tableau
 This was a project for Introduction to Data Analytics.

 It is a Power Point and an accompying Tableau Story on the who, where, and circumstances surrounding officer involved shootings.